dandanhub/data-structure-and-algorithms/LinkedList/README.md

 a) 1st iteration: duplicate each node and insert duplicated note right behind the original node
 b) 2nd iteration: copy random pointer by using cur.next.random = cur.random.next.
 c) 3rd iteration: separate the list to two list: the old one and the new copy

+## 23. Merge k Sorted Lists
+Merge k sorted linked lists and return it as one sorted list.
+Analyze and describe its complexity.

+#### Solution
+Use priority queue to select the next smallest number